Save More, Earn More with SDG&E Incentives

 SDG&E will review invoices and the Installation Report, submit the project for review to California Public Utilities Commission staff, and conduct a post-inspection.

-SDG&E will the review documentation, and make savings and incentive adjustments if needed while awaiting clearance from California Public Utilities Commission staff to pay the project.
+SDG&E will review the documentation, and make savings and incentive adjustments if needed while awaiting clearance from California Public Utilities Commission staff to pay the project.

 SDG&E will issue payment to Payee designated by Customer after receiving clearance from the California Public Utilities Commission staff.